aisingapore/PeekingDuck/docs/source/use_cases/group_size_checking.md

 - `obj_dist_thres`: The maximum distance between 2 individuals, in metres, before they are considered to be part of a group.
 - `group_size_thres`: The acceptable group size limit.

-For more adjustable node behaviours not listed here, check out the [node glossary](../node_glossary.md).
+For more adjustable node behaviours not listed here, check out the [API reference]().

 **3. Using Object Detection (Optional)**